Margaret has a passion for cooking, baking, and creating recipes that satisfy her cravings for delicious and indulgent food.

 - Purchased decorating frosting or icing, or additional buttercream frosting

-- Use a very sharp, thin, long, serrated knife (a good bread knife is one option) to trim off the top, sides and bottom of each frozen pound cake so the top and bottom is flat and level and the sides are straight.
+- Use a very sharp, thin, long, serrated knife (a good bread knife is one option) to trim off the top, sides, and bottom of each frozen pound cake so the top and bottom are flat and level and the sides are straight.
 Then slice each trimmed loaf horizontally into thin, even layers approximately 1/3-inch thick.

 - Reserve 1/3 of the layers.
 Spread the tops of the remaining layers with a layer of jam topped with a thin layer of vanilla buttercream frosting.
 Cover the remaining buttercream frosting tightly and set it aside in a cool location (do not refrigerate).

 - Melt the jelly in a small saucepan over low heat, stirring often.
-Remove the pan from the heat, strain the melted jelly to remove any tiny lumps and allow to cool slightly.
+Remove the pan from the heat, strain the melted jelly to remove any tiny lumps, and allow it to cool slightly.